kbieganski/engine/README.md

 ## Compilation

 Make sure all dependencies are satisfied.
-To build the engine, run unit tests and compile the example, run `make release` or just `make` in the root directory.
-To build a debug build, use `make debug`.
+To build the engine, run unit tests and compile the example app, run `make release` or just `make` in the root directory.
+To compile a debug build, use `make debug`.

 If you only want to build the engine, which is a static library, run `make engine`, `make engine-release`, or `make engine-debug`.

 To build the example app, run `make example`, `make example-release`, or `make example-debug`.
-To build and launch the example app, use `make example-run`, `exmaple-release-run`, or `example-debug-run`.
+To build and launch the example app, use `make example-run`, `make exmaple-release-run`, or `make example-debug-run`.

 To build and run the unit tests, use `make test`.
 To only build the tests, use `make test-build`.